Learn how to integrate your Pardot account to feed leads from your Uberflip Hubs to Pardot.

 - Optional fields are related to tracking the Item a lead converted on; see the note below for more details.

 - To be able to record data in a given field, you must first create it in Pardot.
 To create a field, click on the +Add button beside it:

 - Once a field has been successfully created, its line will turn grey, the +Add button will disappear, and a checkmark will appear beside it in the Status column:

 - Continue clicking the +Add button for each field until you have added all the fields you want to use.

 You may have noticed that some of the fields in the Service Fields window are marked as Required and some as Optional.
 What's the difference?

 - Fields that Uberflip will try to write to, but which don't exist in Pardot by default, or

 - Fields which are associated with the Flipbook Tracking/Content Counters options.
 These options require custom fields, so if you enable them, you must also create the corresponding fields.
 Note that if you do not enable these options, their fields will not appear in the Service Fields window.

 Optional fields are related to tracking the Item a lead converted on.
 These are optional because, if you do not create them, the corresponding data will still be sent to Pardot, but will simply not be recorded.
 Adding these optional fields will allow you to capture potentially valuable insights on which Items are your best performers in terms of conversions, so we strongly recommend adding them.

-You're all set: you've successfully integrated your Uberflip Hub with Pardot.
+You're all set: you've successfully integrated your Uberflip account with Pardot.
 Next, create some Form CTAs to begin generating leads.